AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ## Where is the `authority` domain string on Azure AD Portal?

 The `authority` string that you need to supplant to MSAL app configuration is not explicitly listed among the **Endpoint** links on `Azure Portal/AzureAD/App Registration/Overview` page.
 It is simply the domain part of a `/token` or `/authorize` endpoint, followed by the tenant name or ID e.g. `https://login.microsoftonline.com/common`.

+## Why is `fragment` the only valid field for `responseMode` in `msal-browser`?

+The library is built to specifically use the fragment response mode.
+This is a security consideration as the fragment of the URL is not sent to the server and modifying/clearing the fragment does not result in a new page load.
+We are considering implementing support for other `responseMode` types in the future, specifically to use multiple libraries in the same app.

 # Tokens